 What was the biggest tantrum you had while writing it?

 I’m not one for tantrums but …when the editor suggested cutting what she called ‘Belfastisms’ out of it, I protested.

 Best thing about writing your book?

 Finishing it.
 Opening the box when the first copies arrived.
-I enjoyed and continue to enjoy being in a very supportive writing group
+I enjoyed and continue to enjoy being in a very supportive writing group And the worst?

 At times it seemed very hard to make time for it and I thought I’d never get to the end.